 - Q Are resveratrol and curcumin used for alopecia?

-- Q How does resveratrol affect aging?
+- Q How beneficial is resveratrol in urological oncology?